Big Star Copywriting

 • Everything is about the user journey

-These two factors are paramount in how successful Ecommerce is delivered online.
-They should be foremost in your thinking when you engage with any aspect of digital marketing.
+These factors are paramount in how successful e-commerce is delivered online.
+They should be foremost in your thinking when engaging with any digital marketing aspect.

-The growth of mobile commerce is in part driving the increased focus on user experience, because of reduced screen real estate and the need to keep user journeys simple, uncluttered and efficient, and deliver what customers are looking for quickly.
+The growth of mobile commerce is, in part, driving the increased focus on user experience because of reduced screen real estate and the need to keep user journeys simple, uncluttered, efficient, and quickly deliver what customers are looking for.

 But there’s also a growing sophistication among search users who want increased relevancy and speed in getting to where they want to go.
 People are impatient with short attention spans.
 They are coping with a constant deluge of information that you need to stand out from if you’re going to make a sale.
 Keep that in mind when you’re optimising your site.